openstack/nova/doc/source/contributor/placement.rst

     tox -efunctional placement_api.inventory_post_new_ipv4_address_inventory

-.. note:: `.testr.conf` in the nova repository is configured such that each
+.. note:: ``tox.ini`` in the nova repository is configured by a ``group_regex``
-          gabbi YAML is considered a group.
-Thus, all tests in the file will be run in the same process when running testr concurrently (the default).
+          so that each gabbi YAML is considered a group.
+Thus, all tests in the file will be run in the same process when running stestr concurrently (the default).

 Writing More Gabbi Tests
 ------------------------